The Wicker Man (film series)

-The Wicker Man is a series of two horror films directed by British author and director Robin Hardy.
-The films are not directly linked to one another, but all deal with the theme of paganism in the modern world.
+The Wicker Man is a series of three British horror films directed by Robin Hardy.
+The films are not directly linked to one another, but each deals with the theme of paganism in the modern world.

-The 2006 American remake of The Wicker Man is not a part of the series, and Hardy had dissociated himself from it.
+The 2006 American remake of The Wicker Man is not a part of this series, and Hardy dissociated himself from it.

-Films

 The Wicker Man (1973)

 The Wicker Man was released in 1973.
 The film was directed by Robin Hardy and written by Anthony Shaffer, who based his screenplay loosely on the David Pinner novel Ritual.

 The story follows a Scottish police officer, Sergeant Neil Howie (Edward Woodward), who visits the isolated island of Summerisle in the search for a missing girl named Rowan Morrison.
 The inhabitants of Summerisle all follow a form of Celtic paganism, which shocks and appalls the devoutly Christian sergeant.
 Howie discovers that the pagans, led by their laird, Lord Summerisle (Christopher Lee), are planning a virgin sacrifice in the hopes that it will appease the gods and restore their crops.
 Believing that Rowan Morrison will be sacrificed, Howie strives to rescue her, only to discover that her supposed disappearance was just a ploy to lure him to the island.
 The pagans imprison Howie in a wicker man and set it ablaze, burning him to death.

 The Wicker Man is generally very highly regarded by critics.
-Film magazine Cinefantastique described it as "The Citizen Kane of Horror Movies", and in 2004 the magazine Total Film named The Wicker Man the sixth greatest British film of all time.
+Film magazine Cinefantastique described it as "the Citizen Kane of Horror Movies", and in 2004 the magazine Total Film named The Wicker Man the sixth greatest British film of all time.
 It also won the 1978 Saturn Award for Best Horror Film.
 A scene from this film was #45 on Bravo's 100 Scariest Movie Moments.